koding/koding/README.gitlab.markdown

 _replace `127.0.0.1` with your instance public IP._

-By default Koding will enable the integration for `gitlab` team but you can change that behaviour on koding configuration.
+By default Koding will enable the integration for `gitlab` team but you can change that behavior on koding configuration.

 #### Registering Koding for OAuth integration